Cpatainfei/C-projects-for-numerical-computing/README.md

-# Codes for the scientific computing with numerical examples moudule during my time in UCC
+# Codes for the scientific computing with numerical examples module during my time in UCC

 This reporsitory contains all four course projects and a final exam submission, which are all written in C#.